fostert14/se_project_react/README.md

 ## Images showing my repo is public

 ![An image showing that my back end repo has been set to public](./src//images/Git/repo-is-public.png)

+# This photo is showing the back end repo being opened in an incognito tab, which did not require log in.

 ![An image showing my back end repo being opened in an incognito tab which does not require log in](./src/images/Git/repo-opened-incognito.png)

 ## Planned Improvements